scottzach1/Project-Beans/project_requirement/project-requirement.md

 ### 3.3 Usability Requirements
-The usability requirements should enable any individual from the wider rocketry community to launch and operate the rocket and the avionics package.
-To ensure that this is achieved, all scenarios in which the rocket and the avionics package may be used in must be covered.
+The usability requirements should enable any individual from the wider rocketry community to launch and operate the rocket, and to use its accompanying avionics package with relative ease.
+To ensure that this is achieved, all scenarios in which the rocket and the avionics package is used in should feature certain properties.

 _**TODO:**_ Remove this
   - Scenarios and usecases